riddryan/Running/README.md

 ### Important Methods  ###

-* "test" is a static method used to test energy conservation, that constraints are working, that event functions are working, and to play with initial conditions and parameters to try to get close to a limit cycle.
+* `test` is a static method used to test energy conservation, that constraints are working, that event functions are working, and to play with initial conditions and parameters to try to get close to a limit cycle.
 It is basically a mess and a playground.
-It might be better to divide "test" into multiple static methods that each contain a single test.
+It might be better to divide `test` into multiple static methods that each contain a single test.

-* All classes have the method "onestep" which simulates the model for a single step given initial conditions, as well as additional extra arguments.
+* All classes have the method `onestep` which simulates the model for a single step given initial conditions, as well as additional extra arguments.
 The simulation stops based on event functions that are generally included as methods of the class and called within onestep

-* "plot" plots the model at one state
+* `plot` plots the model at one state

-* "anim" animates the model at the states given to its input.
+* `anim` animates the model at the states given to its input.
 If only initial conditions of the model are given, it calls onestep first, and then animates the results

 ### Who do I talk to? ###